-The objective of this lesson is to enable the student to understand -
+The objective of this lesson is to enable you to:

-- the personality of Ghiyas-ud-din Balban who emerges as the greatest of the Mamluk Sultan. - the theory of kingship enunciated by Sultan Balban. - to know about the achievements of this multi faceted personality.
+- Discuss the personality of Ghiyas-ud-din Balban who emerges as the greatest of the Mamluk Sultan. - Explain theory of kingship enunciated by Sultan Balban. - Describe about the achievements of multifaceted personality of Balban.